ga-wdi-boston/js-angular-factories/README.md

 ```

 * We have changed the init function to handle the _Promise_ returned by the customersFactory.getCustomers method.
-	* The anonymous function passed to success will fire and update the ViewModel's, $scope, with the customers data.
+	* The anonymous function passed to success will fire and update the ViewModel's, scope, with the customers data.
 	* The anonymous function passed to error will fire if there is an error communicating with the API.

 #### Modify the app/controllers/ordersController.js

 ```
 ...
     function init(){
       // Search for the customer by id
-      // $scope.customer = customersFactory.getCustomer(customerId);
+      // this.customer = customersFactory.getCustomer(customerId);
       customersFactory.getCustomer(customerId)
         .success(function(customer){
-          $scope.customer = customer;
+          this.customer = customer;
         })
         .error(function(data, status, headers, config){
           console.log("Error getting a customer from the remote api");